Saturday Walkers' Club London & South East England

 Walking in the southeast is safe and easy, and doesn't need too much expensive equipment.
 Besides an introduction to walking, and using 'detailed walking instructions' rather than maps, there are features on the many long distance paths in the southeast.

-In the summer, many of the coastal walks are great for swimming - the Southeast Coastline stretches from Essex, via the Thames and London, via Kent, Sussex, and Hampshire (not forgetting the Isle of White) to Dorset
+In the summer, many of the coastal walks are great for swimming - the Southeast Coastline stretches from Essex, via the Thames and London, via Kent, Sussex, and Hampshire (not forgetting the Isle of Wight) to Dorset

 There are over 6,000 British and Irish hills and mountains.
 There are lists, and an OS map of each one.